OCESS/orbitx/README.md

 ## Project Structure

 ```
-src/: All python source files.
-Most of these are self-contained modules.
+orbitx/: All python source files.
+These are self-contained modules.
-src/flight.py: Flight server or mirroring client.
+flight.py: Flight server or mirroring client.
 Run with ./flight.py
+test.py: Script that tests the physics engine
 src/orbitx-demo.ipynb: Jupyter notebook that can be run and viewed remotely

 doc/: Any documentation for this project